 Non-family travelers may opt to purchase EarlyBird, which automatically checks you in for a boarding position assignment 36 hours prior to departure, improving your position.
 Otherwise, passengers must manually check in everyone in their party when check-in opens 24 hours prior to boarding (the sooner you do, the better your position number).
 You can learn more about Southwest’s boarding policies here.

-Transportation from Airport to Disney
+Transportation from Airport

 You have several options to make the trip from your destination airport to Walt Disney World Resort.